tiffanymonroe/wdi-remote-gizmo/unit_2/w05d01/instructor_notes/INTRO_TO_EXPRESS.md

 npm install express
 ```

-Express.js is a framework that makes it easier to build web-servers
+Express.js is a framework that makes it easier to build web-applications

 ## Set up a basic Express server